-Soccer Mad but Struggling to Make an Impact: The Story of Gambia’s Footballing Woes
+Soccer Mad but Struggling to Make an Impact: The Gambia's Woes

 The warm West African sun slowly setting over the Atlantic Ocean provides the picture-perfect backdrop as the male population of Fajara descends as one upon the seafront.
 It’s 6 o’clock, work’s over and it’s time for the daily ritual of beach football.
 Within minutes, the coastline is awash with hand-me-down replica jerseys and cries of ‘tiki taka’ as numerous games are set up.
 3-a-side, 5-a-side, 20-a-side: it matters not.
 Small turrets of sand mark the goals, the dunes and encroaching sea the natural touchlines and it’s not long before the high-energy but remarkably low-tempo possession-based games are in full flow.